 CVE-2026-44925

-A Cross-Site Request Forgery (CSRF) vulnerability in Veritas InfoScale allows attackers to perform unauthorized actions on behalf of an authenticated user.
+A Cross-Site Request Forgery (CSRF) vulnerability exists in Veritas InfoScale, which could allow an attacker to perform unauthorized actions on behalf of an authenticated user.

 Executive summary

-A Cross-Site Request Forgery (CSRF) vulnerability in Veritas InfoScale poses a high risk of unauthorized actions being performed against the platform.
+A Cross-Site Request Forgery (CSRF) vulnerability in Veritas InfoScale could allow attackers to execute unauthorized commands, potentially leading to a total compromise of the affected system.

 Vulnerability